Discover Wales in June: Your Complete Travel Guide

 Hay-on-Wye

 Hay-on-Wye is famously dubbed the "Town of Books" for good reason.
-This charming town is on the border between England and Wales, with nearly two dozen bookshops, each offering a unique browsing experience.
+This charming place is on the border between England and Wales, with nearly two dozen bookshops, each offering a unique browsing experience.
 From rare antiquarian finds to contemporary bestsellers, the shelves of Hay-on-Wye's bookstores are a treasure trove for readers and collectors alike.
-Flat 2 Frank Lewis House provides access to many popular attractions in and around Hay on Wye, making it a convenient location for visitors.

 Swansea